giladghgh/lexical-locuming-locomotive/README.md

-# wordfinder-widget
+# The Lexical Locuming Locomotive
-My attempt at (nonsensical) synonym replacement.
+My attempt at a (nonsensical) synonym replacement engine.